ryangleason82/VideoStreamingSite/README.md

 - Need to handle forms in Redux
 - Need to master CRUD (Create Read Update Delete) operations in React/Redux
 - Errors will likely occur.. need good error handling

+#### Bad Navigation

+- You add an <a/> tag to your application with href='pagetwo' and click it
+- Your browser makes a request to localhost:3000
+- Development server responds with index.html file
+- Browser receives index.html file, dumps old HTML file it was showing (including all of your React/Redux state data!)
+- index.html file lists our JS files in script tags - browser downloads and executes these scripts
+- app starts up

+#### What We Want With Routing

+- User wants to navigate to another page in our app
+- User clicks a 'Link' tag
+- React Router prevents the browser from navigating to the new page and fetching new index.html file URL still changes
+  'History' sees updated URL, takes URL and sends it to BrowserRouter
+- BrowserRouter communicates the URL to Route components
+- Route components rerender to show new set of components

+#### Different types of routers

+- BrowserRouter -> localhost:3000/pagetwo
+  - Users everything after the TLD (.com, net) or port as the 'path'
+- HashRouter -> localhost:3000/#/pagetwo
+  - Uses everything after a # as the 'path'
+- MemoryRouter -> localhost:3000/
+  - Doesn't use the URL to track navigation